slim-template/slim/README.md

     a href=="&amp;"

+You can break quoted attributes with backslash `\`

+    a data-title="help" data-content="extremely long help text that goes on\
+      and one and one and then starts over...."

 #### Ruby attributes

 Write the ruby code directly after the `=`.
 If the code contains spaces you have to wrap